 By reducing time spent on documentation, carers and nurses say that they can spend more time with residents, which is who Monika says matters most.

-Monika believes that Mobile Care Monitoring is ‘a great product and is the way forward for care managers.’
-It has manifold benefits for care managers as they will know when care is being delivered and by whom; it will bring peace of mind as they know care is being evidenced quickly and efficiently at point of delivery; and reports are detailed and quick to run and it is much quicker finding evidence on Mobile Care Monitoring, making it fantastic for CQC inspections.
+Monika says, “Mobile Care Monitoring is a great product and it is the way forward for care managers.
+It has manifold benefits for care managers.
+They know when care is being delivered and by whom; it brings peace of mind as they know care is evidenced quickly and efficiently at point of delivery.
+Reports are also detailed and quick to run.
+It is much quicker finding evidence on Mobile Care Monitoring, than on paper.
+This makes the digital care plans fantastic for CQC inspections.”